-- A national security emergency and a mobilization of defense resources, creating a sudden surge in demand - A widespread public perception of an imminent energy event related to any of the above listed, causing a surge in the purchase of products. - Delaware's economy is affected by the energy emergency. - Residents are unable to receive energy products due to reduced supply from the supplier to the retailers. - Political factors All potential causes of an energy emergency can be classified within these situations.
-However, events may contribute to an energy emergency in more than one of the above ways mentioned.
-For example, an oil embargo may reduce supplies of several fuels and, simultaneously increase the demand for alternate fuels.
+- A national security emergency, a mobilization of defense resources, or a natural disaster creating a sudden surge in demand. - A widespread public perception of an imminent energy event related to any of the above listed, causing a surge in the purchase of products. - Delaware's economy is affected by an international or national energy emergency. - Residents are unable to receive energy products due to reduced supply from the wholes ale suppliers to retailers. - Political, social and economic factors Most potential causes of an energy emergency can be classified within the above categories or situations.
+However, unforese en events may contribute to an energy emergency in more than one of the above ways mentioned.
+For example, an oil embargo may reduce supplies of several fuels or byproducts and as a result increase the demand locally for alternate fuels or substitutes.